a-ads/blog/content/blog/a-step-by-step-guide-to-direct-messaging-in-crypto-marketing.md

 To orchestrate triumphant telemarketing campaigns, consider these golden practices:

 * Precisely define and comprehend the prospects you're targeting.
 Did they engage by entering a trade show giveaway or showing interest in an email about your product?
-* Possess a comprehensive understanding of your offerings and the ability to address objections seamlessly during the call
+* Possess a comprehensive understanding of your offerings and the ability to address objections seamlessly during the call.
 * Prioritize active listening to foster genuine customer relationships, focusing on building rapport rather than solely aiming to clinch a sale.

 **7. Direct Sales**